pompodar/history-timeline/timeline-data/importance-2/creation-of-universe-according-to-bible.md

 ---
-title: Creation of the Universe
+title: Creation of the Universe According to bible
 period: -5509
 period_details: 5,509-3,761 BC
 category: Ancient Israel